 Samsung Galaxy Tab A 10.1

 The cheapest tablets in the Galaxy Tab line are the A models, not dissimilar to the Galaxy A and J series of cheap smartphones.
-The Galaxy Tab A 10.1 is the newer 2019 refresh, featuring a 10.1-inch display (as you could probably glean from the name) with a resolution of 1,920 x 1,200, so while it’s not as crisp as the 1600p screen of the flagships, it’s still Full HD and a notch above 1080p.
+The Galaxy Tab A 10.1 is the newer 2019 refresh, featuring a 10.1-inch display (as you could probably glean from the name) with a resolution of 1,920 x 1,200, so while it’s not as crisp as the 1600p screen of the flagships, it’s still a Full HD display, meaning a good notch above 1080p.

 Samsung Galaxy Tab A 8.0

 The Galaxy Tab A 8.0 represents the least expensive (and the smallest) tablet in the Samsung tablet stable.
-This 8-inch tablet is perfectly sized for slipping into a bag, although it’s size obviously limits it to strict tablet use — no keyboard add-ons here.
-Its 1,200 x 800 resolution touch display won’t win any awards, either, but with its compact size and small price tag to match, it’s hard to look this horse in the mouth if your tablet needs are relatively modest.
+This 8-inch tablet is perfectly sized for slipping into a bag, although its size obviously limits it to strict tablet use — no keyboard add-ons here.
+The Tab A’s 1,200 x 800 resolution touch display won’t win any awards, either, but with its compact size and matching price tag, it’s hard to look this horse in the mouth if your tablet needs are relatively modest.

 The Galaxy Tab A 8.0 also syncs effortlessly with Samsung smartphones, so if you already have a Galaxy mobile and are looking for a cheap Android tablet to pair it with, this is a great option.
 And, since it’s the most affordable of these tablets, you’ll frequently find it among the best Samsung Galaxy Tab deals available.